taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 is an extension of your mind, and has no hardness; any damage it would take instead becomes mental damage to you.
 Only you can carry, hold, or wield it - it vanishes if ever removed from your hand.
+GM Permission allows you to choose that the weapon belongs to the polearm weapon group and deals slashing damage instead of the three other options.
 You may bind a keepsake to it.
 The keepsake cannot be a magical item, nor may it have any value beyond runes inscribed on it.
 You may inscribe runes on it in the same way as you would a weapon, and those runes apply to your mind weapon.
 If